ntodorovic96/genomics-mRNA-project/README.md

 Following the filtering down of candidates based on a combination of p-score and fold change criteria, 13 DEGs were identified in thiamine-absent conditions.
 Interestingly, all 13 of these DEGs were upregulated in thiamine-absent conditions, indicated by the the positive log-fold change values.

-# Physiological Function of DEGs and Gene Ontology Analysis
+# Physiological Function of DEGs and Gene Ontology Enrichment Analysis
 To identify the physiological role of the identified DEGs, the locus tags of each candidate were pulled from the R output table and used to parse the _C.
 Albicans_ reference GTF file downloaded earlier (GCF_000182965.3_ASM18296v3_genomic.gtf) for significant gene annotation information, including the db_xref qualifier.
 These genes were then researched to identify physiological function and involvement in cellular processes on https://www.candidagenome.org/.

 <img width="629" alt="Screenshot 2024-12-08 223836" src="https://github.com/user-attachments/assets/0abd7945-37d9-4c60-9574-8f526562e75d">